 Tennis World Tour 2's roster is much improved when compared to other tennis games.
 Finally, Roger Federer and Rafael Nadal can face each other, as they were previously locked in competing game series.
 There are still glaring holes in both the men and women's roster, especially if you were expecting tennis legends.
 Two modern legends (according to the Microsoft Store description) are included as a pre-order bonus, Marat Safin and Gustavo Kuerten.
 Even though the same studio develops the game behind AO Tennis 2, the detailed creation tools and ability to share both arenas and players online are missing.
 Yes, I understand it is two different properties, but their other series had a much more detailed creation suite.
 In Tennis World Tour 2, the created player appearance options are quite limited.
 You have basic options for various face types and facial features, such as face, nose, ears, hair, etc. It is impossible to accurately recreate missing players (Djokovic, the Williams sisters, and Naomi Osaka).
 Not to mention, there is no option to create venues.
 However, there are plenty of courts from around the world.
 Even more, such as the Madrid Open's main court, the Estadio Manolo Santana, and the Halle Open's main court, the OWL Arena included in the $20 more expensive Ace Edition.
 The additional content can be purchased separately or within the annual pass.
 The annual pass does promise new official players.

 The new team in charge of Tennis World Tour 2 has thankfully made enhancements to a series that badly needed a do-over.
 It puts it in a better position for the future by expanding the roster and making key gameplay improvements.
 Although animations have been doubled, characters still appear to be quite stiff at times and even slide into animations awkwardly.
 The courts are nicely rendered, and when playing exhibition matches, you can freely alter the surface type on non-licensed venues.
 I think the timing of strokes needs to be adjusted, especially when playing on an easier difficulty.Note: Tennis World Tour 2 was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.